 Today, your job is to record this piece of family heritage.
 You'll write it on separate paper, just like any other story you write, only this one will be true.
-Even though the story happened years ago, write in the present tense, as if it is taking place right now, not thirty years ago.
+Even though the story happened years ago, as if it is taking place right now, not thirty years ago.